splunk/public-o11y-docs/logs/logviews.rst

 Chart actions
 =============================================================================
 You can take six actions on your logs chart from its dashboard.
-Select the :strong:`More` menu on the log view, then select one of the following options:
+Select the :strong:`Chart` menu on your logs chart, then select one of the following options:

 * View in Log Observer